 - Wolves are one of the most social animal species and live in groups known as packs.

 - A gray wolf can hear the howl of other wolves at the distance of 10 to 11 km (6 to 7 miles).

 - It is a popular belief that wolves howl at the moon.
 However, it is not true and they use howls to communicate.

 - Through howls, a pack gauge distance and warn other packs to stay away from its territory.

-- Howls are also used to solidify bonds within a pack and to combine all the pack members together.
+- Howls are also used to solidify bonds within a pack and to combine all the pack members.
 A lost pack member can return via detecting and following the howls.

 - The sense of smell of the gray wolves is 100 times greater than humans.
 The smell receptive part in a wolf nose is about 14 times greater than a human nose.

-- Under favorable atmospheric conditions, a wolf can detect a scent from the distance of about 1.75 miles.
+- Under favorable atmospheric conditions, a wolf can detect a scent from a distance of about 1.75 miles.